 Schools/districts are not authorized to make use of 105 CMR 700.003(C) for the administration of emergency rescue medications during regular school activities.

-: Policies Regarding Delegation of Prescription Medication Administration
+: Policies Regarding Delegation of Prescription Prescription Medication Administration

 The School Committee or Board of Trustees, consulting with the Board of Health where appropriate, may approve a proposal, developed by the school nurse and school physician, to permit the administration of prescription medications to be delegated by the school nurse to unlicensed school personnel.
 Such delegation may occur only if the school district registers with the Department of Public Health pursuant to the applicable provisions of 105 CMR